davidkarnowski/HustleYourCity/README.md

-# Hustle-Up Long Beach
+# HustleYourCity (Long Beach)

 ## Overview
-**Hustle-Up Long Beach** is a civic accountability project designed to empower citizens by providing transparent, data-driven insights into the responsiveness of city services.
+**Hustle Long Beach** is a civic accountability project designed to empower citizens by providing transparent, data-driven insights into the responsiveness of city services.
 The project leverages open government data from the **City of Long Beach, California**, to calculate average response times, total service calls, and departmental workloads — all visualized through a public-facing dashboard.

 This initiative aims to make service performance data accessible and meaningful for residents, journalists, and policymakers alike — encouraging constructive dialogue and efficient public resource management.